Gainesville, Texas Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Gainesville, Texas students.

-SchoolTutoring Academy’s tutoring programs for Gainesville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Gainesville students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Gainesville District Curriculum Used in Our In-Home Tutoring Programs

 Gainesville Independent School District prepares students to be global citizens by combining the community, the staff and the state standards in the Texas Essential Knowledge and Skill.
 The curriculum is designed to build knowledge from the foundation up to higher orders of knowledge and analytic ability.
 By accessing students’ prior knowledge, they are able to engage their reflective and other forms of critical thinking, providing the basis for advanced, analytic work in all subjects.

 We currently cover the following Gainesville-area school district: Gainesville Independent School District.

 Educating Our Parents: Understanding the Gainesville District Curriculum

 Math includes the study of geometry.
 This includes the study of shapes and angles.
 Each student learns about shapes from a circle to a prism, including the characteristics and how to find the capacity of them.
 They also learn about the properties of lines and transversals, perimeters, radius, and diameters.
 These skills allow them to take these reasoning skills and allows them to face any problems they may face.